jlahne/food-data-science-2022/docs/index.md

 # Preface {-}

 This **bookdown** compiles lectures I wrote for my first attempt to teach a Data Science course to Food and Ag Science students at Virginia Tech.
 In general, the material here is aimed at advanced undergrads or first-year graduate students who are working in quantitative sciences, have taken 1-2 statistics courses, but do not have formal experience with coding or data science.

+If you want to know more about how this was built, you can take a look at the [github repo through this link](https://github.com/jlahne/food-data-science-2022) or by clicking the **edit** button above.

 If you want to know more about the course, you can take a look at the short description and learning objectives below: